christianxixi/ECCSK/README.md

 #    Year={2020}
 #    }
 #
-#    This program is distributed in the hope that it will be useful,
+#    These constellations are distributed in the hope that it will be useful,
 #    but WITHOUT ANY WARRANTY; without even the implied warranty of
 #    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-#    GNU General Public License for more details.
 #
-#    You should have received a copy of the GNU General Public License
-#    along with this program.
-If not, see <https://www.gnu.org/licenses/>.
-#
-#    Author: Huaiyin Lu
+#    Author: Peng Guo
 #    Affiliation: Sun Yat-sen University, Guangzhou, China
 #    Version: 0.1
-#    Upload date: Dec.
-07, 2020
+#    Upload date: Jul.
+20, 2025
-#    E-mail: 513284310@qq.com
+#    E-mail: 1340139620@qq.com
 # ==========================================================================